Search publications

 Author(s): Savard MA; Merlo R; Samithamby A; Paas A; Coffey EBJ;

 Narratives are effective tools for evoking emotions, and physiological measurements provide a means of objectively assessing emotional reactions - making them a potentially powerful pair of tools for studying emotional processes.
-However, extent research co ...
+However, extent research combining emotional narratives and physiological measurement varies widely in design and application, ...

 Article GUID: 38961524